- How is acute myeloid leukemia treated?

-The ideal donor is a close relative, such as a brother or sister, if they are a match.
-If no close relatives match, a matched unrelated donor (MUD) may be an option in some cases, but use of stem cells from a MUD is linked to more complications.
-The stem cells from an unrelated donor come from volunteers whose tissue type has been stored in a central registry and matched with that of the patient.
+The best donor is often a close relative, such as a brother or sister, if they are a good match.
+If no close relatives match, stem cells might be available from a matched unrelated donor (MUD), an unrelated volunteer whose tissue type matches that of the patient.
+But the use of stem cells from a MUD is linked to more complications.
 Sometimes umbilical cord stem cells are used.
 These stem cells come from blood drained from the umbilical cord and placenta after a baby is born and the umbilical cord is cut.

 In AML, using an allogeneic SCT is preferred over an autologous SCT (see below) because leukemia is a disease of the blood and bone marrow, so giving the patient his or her own cells back may mean giving them back some leukemia cells as well.
 Donor cells are also helpful because of the “graft-versus-leukemia” effect.
 When the donor immune cells are infused into the body, they may recognize any remaining leukemia cells as being foreign to them and attack them.
 This effect doesn’t happen with autologous stem cell transplants.

-Non-myeloablative transplant (mini-transplant): Many older people can’t tolerate a standard allogeneic transplant that uses high doses of chemotherapy.
-Some may be able to have a non-myeloablative transplant (also known as a mini-transplant or reduced-intensity transplant), where they receive lower doses of chemotherapy and radiation that do not completely destroy the cells in their bone marrow.
-They then receive the allogeneic (donor) stem cells.
+Non-myeloablative transplant (mini-transplant): Many older people can’t tolerate a standard allogeneic transplant that uses high doses of chemo.
+Some may still be able to get a non-myeloablative transplant (also known as a mini-transplant or reduced-intensity transplant), where they get lower doses of chemo and radiation that don’t completely destroy the cells in their bone marrow.
+They then get the allogeneic (donor) stem cells.
 These cells enter the body and establish a new immune system, which sees the leukemia cells as foreign and attacks them (a “graft-versus-leukemia” effect).

-Doctors have learned that if they use small doses of certain chemotherapy drugs and low doses of total body radiation, an allogeneic transplant can still sometimes work with much less toxicity.
-In fact, a patient can receive a non-myeloablative transplant as an outpatient.
-The major complication is graft-versus-host disease.
+A non-myeloablative transplant can still sometimes work with much less toxicity.
+In fact, a patient can receive the transplant as an outpatient.
+The major complication is graft-versus-host disease (described below).